-$^{^{30}}$ While 4.9% may well be excessive, we do not have any facts in this record as to what a reasonable percentage would be with respect to these bonds.
+While 4.9% may well be excessive, we do not have any facts in this record as to what a reasonable percentage would be with respect to these bonds.
 Further, District Staff introduced no evidence that would establish the unfairness of mark-ups below 5% with respect to the bonds at issue.
 On the other hand, the record does not contain evidence for us to conclude, as the DBCC did, that the mark-down of 4.9% was reasonable.

-31 First Honolulu provides notice to the industry that mark-ups/mark-downs on municipal securities are usually below 4%.
+First Honolulu provides notice to the industry that mark-ups/mark-downs on municipal securities are usually below 4%.
 Thus, under traditional analysis, we apply First Honolulu's 4% level to trades that were executed after the decision was issued, and a 5% level to trades that were executed before the decision was issued.
 Thus, if the trades at issue had occurred after the decision in First Honolulu, we might have come to a different conclusion about whether the level of mark-down was excessive.

-32 Carter testified that because his customer had a large position (\$2.5 million), he did not want to expose the customer, who was a friend, to the principal risk of what might happen on March 1 if an interest payment were not made.
-Carter further testified that he was the largest holder of the bonds at issue at the time and that he knew it was extremely uncertain whether the interest payment was going to be made on March 1.
+Respondent 2 testified that because his customer had a large position (\$2.5 million), he did not want to expose the customer, who was a friend, to the principal risk of what might happen on March 1 if an interest payment were not made.
+Respondent 2 further testified that he was the largest holder of the bonds at issue at the time and that he knew it was extremely uncertain whether the interest payment was going to be made on March 1.

-33 We find the circumstances of ITG's retail purchase and resale one business day later to MJK to be analogous to the facts in Hamilton Bohner, where the Commission used the dealer's simultaneous (same day) sale to another dealer as evidence of the prevailing market price the mark-down at 5.7%.
+We agree with the DBCC that the best evidence of the prevailing market price was the price at which Respondent Firm 1 sold the bonds to Dealer 1 on March 1 (\$70).
+Based on that price, we calculate the mark-down at 5.7%.
 Based on the unique circumstances of this trade, we cannot conclude that a mark-down at that level was excessive.
-In reaching this conclusion, we considered that there was not much evidence about the prices at which these bonds were trading (the blue sheet information showed only two inter-dealer trades and no retail trades); that the bonds were distressed and illiquid; and that the interest payment that was made on March 1 was unexpected, thus resulting in an increase in the price of the bonds.34 Based on all of the above factors, we dismiss the allegations as to Trade 4.
+In reaching this conclusion, we considered that there was not much evidence about the prices at which these bonds were trading (the blue sheet information showed only two inter-dealer trades and no retail trades); that the bonds were distressed and illiquid; and that the interest payment that was made on March 1 was unexpected, thus resulting in an increase in the price of the bonds.
+Based on all of the above factors, we dismiss the allegations as to Trade 4.